L-Theanine

 Terminology

-- Suntheanine: Branded pure L-theanine from Taiyo International; >99% L-isomer.
+- Suntheanine: Branded pure L-theanine from Taiyo International; commonly used in studies and finished supplements.

-- Alpha waves: 8-13 Hz EEG activity associated with relaxed attention; characteristic meditation brainwave.
+- Alpha waves: 8-13 Hz EEG activity associated with relaxed attention.
+Nobre 2008 supports alpha-band effects after L-theanine.

 - GABA: Gamma-aminobutyric acid, the brain's primary inhibitory neurotransmitter.